Oral bacteria linked to the development and progression of oesophageal cancer

 Fusobacterium nucleatum is a pathogenic oral bacterium that is well known as a gum disease bug commonly found in dental plaque and periodontal lesions.

-Current research shows that F. nucleatum plays a significant role in the development of periodontal disease.
-It is also associated with invasive infections of the head, neck, chest, lungs, liver and abdomen, and can act as a “bridge” for other late-arrival bacterial organisms to our tooth surfaces and gum tissue.
-Of note, F. nucleatum has the deceptive ability to deregulate our immune response, as well as secrete specialised proteins called chemokines, which are known to promote interaction between cancer cells.
+Current research suggests that F. nucleatum may play a significant role in the development of periodontal disease.
+It has also been associated with invasive infections of the head, neck, chest, lungs, liver, and abdomen, and it can act as a ‘bridge’ that helps other late-arriving bacteria adhere to tooth surfaces and gum tissue.
+Notably, F. nucleatum may disrupt normal immune responses and produce proteins and other factors that can affect chemokine signaling—processes linked to interactions between cancer cells.

 In the first stage of the Japanese study, researchers used a real-time laboratory analysis technique (QRT PCR) to assess DNA from the cancer tissue of 325 patients.
 All of these patients underwent surgery to have their oesophageal cancer removed at Kumamoto University Hospital.